 In the past century we’ve seen a huge improvement in women’s rights in our society.
 I would argue we aren’t quite where we should be; however we are not where we once were.

-What surprises me is some of the loudest voices against some progress is Christians.
+What surprises me is some of the loudest voices against some progress is often Christians.
 Now I’m not interested in making a political statement…well okay, I am interested in making some kind of political statement.
 But I’m not interested in delving into specific issues.
 I know there is plenty of debate over certain issues not aligning with Christianity.
 However at the heart of the movement I believe is God’s heart.
 Sure, some of the issues might be off track, but that doesn’t mean we discount the whole thing.

 I’ve had a relatively large shift in my theology over the past year or so on this topic.
 This has largely come from being challenged by the doors that Jesus opened for women.
 The church subsequently shut the doors a century or so after and has been trying to keep closed ever since.
 But Jesus was radical in his approach to women, and as I study His approach I find myself shifting my view.